Ice1187/mini-editor/README.md

 - How to store the editing content, both lines and chars in a line, for efficent insertion and deletion?
     - *Gap Buffer* and *Chunked Arrays* seem to be the common option, but too complicated for this demo.
     - => Just store a line as a char array and realloc each time it changed and store lines as an array of the pointers to each line.
+- Normal ESC and control code both start with `ESC`, how to distinguish them?
+    - look ahead and push back? -> complicated
+    - set VMIN and VTIME properly
+    - set stdin to non-block

 ## Terminal Control Mode
 ### Local Mode